JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “I am afraid my nerves are a little shaken,” she said.
 “There is something in that police-officer from London which I recoil from–I don’t know why.
 I have a presentiment that he is bringing trouble and misery with him into the house.
-Very foolish, and very unlike ME–but so it is.”
+Very foolish, and very unlike _Me_–but so it is.”

 I hardly knew what to say to this.
 The more I saw of Sergeant Cuff, the better I liked him.
 My lady rallied a little after having opened her